timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ## DTO Customization Options

-The header comments in the generated DTO's allows for further customization of how they're generated where ServiceStackVS automatically watches for any file changes and updates the generated DTO's with any custom Options provided.
+The header comments in the generated DTOs allows for further customization of how they're generated where ServiceStackVS automatically watches for any file changes and updates the generated DTOs with any custom Options provided.
 Options that are preceded by a C# single line comment `//` are defaults from the server that can be overridden, e.g:

 ```csharp
 /* Options: